-185 The contributors and validators of the report have contributed information which is accurate to the best of their knowledge.
+&lt;sup>191 The contributors and validators of the report have contributed information which is accurate to the best of their knowledge.
 However, readers should take note that the contents of this report are illustrative and not exhaustive.
-186 Disclaimer: the European Commission is not responsible for the completeness and correctness of the information included in this report.
+Disclaimer: the European Commission is not responsible for the completeness and correctness of the information included in this report.

-SELECTED BIBLIOGRAPHY AND SOURCES187
+SELECTED BIBLIOGRAPHY AND SOURCES

-EUROPEAN SOURCES